vcavalca/42SP-Fract-ol/README.md

 # 42SP-Fract-ol
-My firt project in C with the miniLibX library, a 42São Paulo project.
+My first project in C with the miniLibX library, a project from 42São Paulo.
 August/2021 - September/2021

 Description: This project’s goal is to create a small fractal exploration program.